-This is an adapted excerpt from the third edition of Let’s Get Digital: How To Self-Publish, And Why You Should by David Gaughran which is available now from all retailers.
+This article about platform building is an adapted excerpt from the third edition of Let’s Get Digital: How To Self-Publish, And Why You Should by David Gaughran which is available now from all retailers.

 I have a considerable platform and it drives fewer sales than you may think.
 However, the problem with platform building is less to do with its effectiveness, and more to do with the time it greedily consumes.